lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 A man, dressed in black dragon leather armour is talking to him.
 They seem to agree on something, and he walks away holding pieces of paper.

 We speak with [[Reynard Aristaios]] about the rest of the group joining up.
 He introduces himself to [[Alton]], [[Aelar]], and [[Bikam]].
 He gives a small speech about what [[The Adventurers Guild]] does in the region, and what we can do for them.
+Namely that some of the guild members like to hunt monsters for materials, food, and trophies.

 # Loot: